2008-2010 Ford 6.4L Diesel

 Even if you buy everything we sell, you will need to come up with a few parts on your own, such as an exhaust down pipe (usually a Dodge down pipe can be a good start), and intercooler tubes (again Dodge stuff can be a good start).

 A Dodge throttle cable, and a Ford gas powered truck’s cruise servo.
-When you order parts, we can additional detail.
+When you order parts, we can provide additional detail.

 Automatic transmission equipped trucks will require a throttle position sensor.
 Depending on the year and what transmission your Cummins engine had on it originally, you may need to purchase a throttle position sensor, or look into other options such as our pedal bracket kits.
 These are especially helpful if you have adjustable pedals and want to keep that feature.
 Refer to the throttle pedal identification article to identify the pedal style you have, then we can get you the kit you need.